Explore Courses

 Defensive measures to Protect Webserver

-For Securing a web server from internal and external attacks or any other threat, the essential recommendation is to keep it in secure zone.
+For Securing a web server from internal and external attacks or any other threat, the essential recommendation is to keep it in a secure zone.
 Security devices like firewalls, IDS, and IPS must be deployed.
 Maintaining the servers in an isolated environment protects them from other threats.

 Website Change Detection System is a technique used to detect any unexpected activity or changes in the Web server.
 Scripting is focused on inspecting any modifications made in the files used to detect hacking attempts.